When overtime must be paid in Dallas-Fort Worth? Dallas overtime lawyer explains

 $900 / 50 (total hours worked) = $18 regular rate of pay

 In this example, the employee’s regular rate of pay of $18 is only used to calculate the overtime pay for the ten hours worked over forty.
 Here the employee has already received pay for each of the fifty hours worked so he has received the “one” in the “one and a half times regular rate of pay” and still needs to be paid the “half”.
 The “half” is the added amount of overtime pay.
 The “half” is calculated at one half of the regular rate of pay for each hour over forty.
 Since the employee’s regular rate of pay is $18, the “half” is $9 per hour.
-At ten hours of overtime the employee is due an extra $90 in overtime pay above what is already paid, so the employee is entitled to $990 for the week.
+At ten hours of overtime the employee is due an extra $90 in overtime pay, so the employee receives $990 for the week.

 Don’t worry if that confused you.
 If you receive a fixed hourly rate for all hours worked you can forget you ever read that stuff.
-If you do receive multiple hourly rates and are confused by it, don’t feel bad.
+If you do receive multiple hourly rates and have confusion, don’t feel bad.
 When I took Employment Law in law school and we discussed this many of my classmates still did not understand calculate it correctly on the final exam.

 Additionally, if you receive commissions paid on a periodic basis those commissions must be calculated back into the work weeks for whatever week each commission was earned.
 If your employer pays commissions monthly or quarterly and you received overtime pay for any of the weeks covered by that commission payment the employer must go back and calculate the commission back into the regular rate of pay and pay you the additional overtime pay.
 This is a huge problem for many commissioned in-house sales representatives because many employers fail to perform this calculation.